TriumphLLC/Blend4Web/deploy/doc/en/_sources/physics.txt

 For all 6 objects: select the ``Part``, specify the same id in the ``Vehicle Name`` field, select the right object type - ``Chassis``, ``Steering Wheel``, ``Back Right Wheel`` and so on.
 The ``Suspension Rest Length`` setting is also available for the wheels.

-It is neccessary to specify a realistic mass for the chassis (because the default value is only 1 kg).
+It is necessary to specify a realistic mass for the chassis (because the default value is only 1 kg).
 To do this go to the physics settings, choose the ``Rigid Body`` value for the ``Physics Type`` option and specify the required value (for example, 1000 kg) in the ``Mass`` field.

 Chassis Settings
 ----------------